thanhnguyenchisong/truyenvui-server/documentation/SpingCloudExplaination.md

 - config RabbitMQ in your services
 - Test by change the config and call /busrefresh

-All the service which have spring cloud bus will aware of changing and refresh the config
+All the service which have spring cloud bus will be aware of changing and refresh the config

 ### 4. Distributer tracing
 Identify the complete call hierarchy from start ton end.